mclauncherlinux/Bitez/README.md

 Notes and credits
 ------------
 * I really wanted to thank [Ofek Lev](https://github.com/ofek) for his library [bit](https://github.com/ofek/bit) and [Sporestack](https://github.com/sporestack) with his fork [bitcash](https://github.com/sporestack/bitcash) which made **Bitez** possible without me having a headache!

+* The rates and transaction API for BCH doesn't work on the testnet (dev server) because of a dependency issue.
+It should be fixed soon.